-Playa Langosta, just south of Tamarindo, is known for its white sand, relaxed atmosphere, and the absence of development.
+Langosta Beach, just south of Tamarindo, is known for its white sand, relaxed atmosphere, and the absence of development.
 This beach can feel totally secluded at times, with beautiful sunsets and fascinating tidal pools – a popular beach for families!
-Other popular beaches in the area include Playa del Coco and Playa Hermosa.
+Other popular beaches in the area include Coconut Beach and Hermosa Beach.

 Related Article: Best Beaches in Costa Rica

 Surfing in Tamarindo

 Without a doubt, there’s one thing that seems to have the greatest draw for this boomtown – surfing.
 The breaks in the area are some of the best in the world, as evidenced by the several international surfing competitions held here every year.
 The beautiful beaches are popular thanks to the consistency of the waves, and the town is a perfect jumping-off location for beach and point breaks along the coast.
 The calmest water for swimming can be found on the southern end of the beach while the water just off the busiest part of town is best for surfing.
 The nearby river mouth offers breaks that are perfect for the more experienced.

 Related Article: Best Costa Rica Surf Spots

 Just north of Tamarindo, between Playa Tamarindo and Playa Grande, is a maze of estuary waterways.
 Explore this fascinating ecosystem by kayak with a professional guide, who can point out the unique species that live here.
 Look for crocodiles sunbathing on the river bank and a variety of wading bird species.